Juvenile Detention Center serves 80 students in grades 2-12.

 Community Size

-Juvenile Detention Center's student population of 61 students has declined by 24% over five school years.
+Juvenile Detention Center's student population of 80 students has grown by 90% over five school years.

 The teacher population of 2 teachers has stayed relatively flat over five school years.